alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 Despite this difficulty, Yao's garbled circuits are still a very important foundational result.
-In a post-Snowden world, interest in cryptography is very high, and there's a lot of usefulness to designing protocols with decentralized trust, from Bitcoin to [cloud computing](https://css.csail.mit.edu/cryptdb/).
+In a post-Snowden world, interest in cryptography is very high, and there's a lot of usefulness to designing protocols with decentralized trust, from Bitcoin to [secure cloud storage](https://css.csail.mit.edu/cryptdb/).
 It's all very interesting, and I'm sure something cool is just around the corner.